ProgrammingIncluded/RaspberryConway/README.md

 `w`, `a`, `s`, and `d` to move view finder around. `x` to zoom out and `z` to zoom in.

 ## Dependencies
 None.
-Should only require a Raspberry Pi default Linux binaries.
+Should only require a Raspberry Pi default Linux binaries and C++11 standards.

 ## Platforms
 Any Raspberry Pi with latest Raspbian installation should work.